School Direct 2018 - 2019

 In partnership with Teaching London, we aim to provide our trainees with high standards of teaching in a friendly, collaborative environment with excellent pastoral care.
 We make learning accessible through innovative techniques and our outstanding trainee: tutor ratio means you'll benefit from a uniquely personalised approach.
 Our training will present you with exciting learning opportunities as you work and learn alongside experienced colleagues.
 We will guide and support you as you develop your understanding of the curriculum and how best to teach it, gaining all the tools and experience you'll need to enable you to teach competently, confidently and creatively.
 Successful School Direct trainees will gain Qualified Teacher Status with the option to achieve a Postgraduate Certificate in Education (PGCE) worth 60 Masters level credits.

-Harrow Deanery Partnership has the following vacancies for 2017-18: 5 salaried places and 4 tuition fee (unsalaried) places, spread among the following schools:
+Harrow Deanery Partnership has the following vacancies for 2018-19: 2 salaried places and 10 tuition fee (unsalaried) places.
+Schools already planning to take trainees are:

 What is School Direct?